-3.17 EQUIPMENT CONNECTIONS
+3.13 EQUIPMENT CONNECTIONS

 - A. Connect complete, all equipment requiring electrical connections, furnished as part of this Contract or by others unless indicated otherwise. - B. Equipment Variations: Note that equipment sizes and capacities as shown on the Contract Documents are for bidding purposes and as such may not be the exact unit actually furnished.
 Contractor shall anticipate minor variations in equipment and shall include in his Bid all costs required to properly connect the equipment actually furnished. - C. Verification: Obtain and review shop drawings, product data, and manufacturer's instructions for equipment furnished by others.
 Examine actual equipment to verify proper connection locations and requirements. - D. Coordination: Sequence electrical rough-in and final connections to coordinate with installation and start-up schedule and work by other trades. - E. Rough-In: Provide all required conduit, boxes, fittings, wire, connectors, miscellaneous accessories, etc., as necessary to rough in and make final connections to all equipment requiring electrical connections.
-In general, motors and equipment shall be wired in conduit to a junction box (or safety switch) near the unit, and from there to the unit in flexible metal or liquid-tight flexible steel conduit.

-- F. Connections: Provide properly sized overload and short circuit protection for all equipment connected, whether furnished under this Contract or by others.
+In general, motors and equipment shall be wired in conduit to a junction box (or safety switch) near the unit, and from there to the unit in flexible metal or liquid-tight flexible steel conduit. - F. Connections: Provide properly sized overload and short circuit protection for all equipment connected, whether furnished under this Contract or by others.
 Verify proper connections with manufacturer's published diagrams and comply with same.
-Verify that equipment is ready for electrical connections, wiring, and energization prior to performing same. - G. Control Wiring: Provide all control wiring to remote devices or equipment as indicated or required.
-Modify equipment control wiring, install or disconnect jumpers, etc., as required.
+Verify that equipment is ready for electrical connections, wiring, and energization prior to performing same.

-3.18 HANGERS AND SUPPORTS
+3.14 HANGERS AND SUPPORTS

-- A. General: Rigidly support and secure all electrical materials, raceway, and equipment to building structure using hangers, supports, and fasteners, suitable for the use, materials and loads encountered.
-Provide all necessary hardware. - B. Overhead Mounting: Attach overhead mounted equipment to structural framework or supporting metal framework.
-Do not make attachments to steel roofing, steel flooring, or ceiling mineral tile. - C. Wall Mounting: Support wall mounted equipment by masonry, concrete block, metal framing, or sub-framing. - D. Exterior Walls: Mount all electrical equipment located on the interior of exterior building walls at least 1 inch away from wall surface using suitable spacers. - E. Structural Members: Do not cut, drill, or weld any structural member. - F. Independent Support: Do not support electrical materials or equipment from other equipment, piping, ductwork, or supports for same. - G. Temporary Conditions: Do not attach to or support electrical work from removable or knockout panels or temporary walls or partitions. - H. Raceway Supports: Rigidly support all raceway with maximum spacings per NEC and so as to prevent distortion of alignment during pulling operation.
+A. General: Rigidly support and secure all electrical materials, raceway, and equipment to building structure using hangers, supports, and fasteners, suitable for the use, materials and loads encountered.
+Provide all necessary hardware.

+- B. Wall Mounting: Support wall mounted equipment by masonry, concrete block, metal framing, or sub-framing. - C. Exterior Walls: Mount all electrical equipment located on the interior of exterior building walls at least 1 inch away from wall surface using suitable spacers. - D. Independent Support: Do not support electrical materials or equipment from other equipment, piping, ductwork, or supports for same. - E. Raceway Supports: Rigidly support all raceway with maximum spacings per NEC and so as to prevent distortion of alignment during pulling operation.
 Use approved hangers, clamps, and straps for individual runs.
 Do not use perforated straps or tie wires.
 Where multiple parallel raceways are run together, use trapeze type hanger arrangement made from U-channel and accessories, suspended by threaded rods, and allow at least 25 percent spare capacity for future installation of additional raceways.
-Rigidly anchor vertical conduits serving floor-mounted or "island" type equipment mounted away from walls with metal bracket or rigid steel conduit extension secured to floor. - I. Miscellaneous Supports: Provide any additional structural support steel brackets, angles, fasteners, and hardware as required to adequately support all electrical materials and equipment. - J. Seismic restraints and supports: Provide as indicated and/or as required per seismic zone indicated.
+Rigidly anchor vertical conduits serving floor-mounted or "island" type equipment mounted away from walls with metal bracket or rigid steel conduit extension secured to floor. - F. Miscellaneous Supports: Provide any additional structural support steel brackets, angles, fasteners, and hardware as required to adequately support all electrical materials and equipment.

-3.19 ELECTRICAL IDENTIFICATION
+3.15 ELECTRICAL IDENTIFICATION